Vaishakh-Ashok-Kumar/Vaishakh-Ashok-Kumar/README.md

 - 👋 Hi, I’m @Vaishakh-Ashok-Kumar
-- 👀 I’m interested in cybersecurity,ethical hacking,machine learning,computer vision.....
+- 👀 I’m interested in cybersecurity,ethical hacking,security operation,triaging.....
-- 🌱 I’m currently pursuing Bachelor’s degree in Computer Science.
+- 🌱 I currently work as a SQE @Infosys.
 - 📫You can reach me on vaishakhashok101@gmail.com